davis-adam-m/hex-chess/README.md

 ![6p 10^4](renders/6p_spiral_chess_hex_10_4.png)

-A few additional renders are available in the /renders folder.
+A few additional renders are available in the /renders folder, and source code .ipynb for 2 player version of the program in main.

 Potential improvements:
 * Modification is clunky with larger numbers of players.
 Automating consistent marker sizing and spacing would be convenient for reusability.